-Birthing centers like Breathe are becoming more and more prevalent.
+Birthing centers like Breathe Birth and Wellness are becoming more and more prevalent.
 Many insurance providers are now offering coverage for delivery at birthing centers, and the overall price of delivery at a birthing center is about half that of a uncomplicated vaginal delivery in the hospital.
 But Giselle says for her and her co-owner, it’s about so much more.

 “We both worked in the hospital as labor and delivery nurses, both value medicine and due to our experience recognize that there is a time and a place for medical intervention,” Giselle explains.
 “However, in most cases, birth is a natural event and not a medical emergency!
 We want to be the middle ground for women who want more choices and freedom than the hospital setting but want to feel that they are in an environment that is safe and equipped to handle problems if they should arise.”